Summer Home Maintenance Tips

-- Keep your thermostat as high as you comfortably can.
-The smaller the difference between indoor and outdoor temperatures, the less energy you are using.
+- Set your thermostat as high as you comfortably can.
+The smaller the difference between indoor and outdoor temperatures, the less energy you will use.

-- Do not set your thermostat lower than normal when turning it on; it will not cool your house any faster, but it will run up your cooling bill.
+- Do not set your thermostat lower to cool your house more quickly, as it will run up your energy bill.

-- Make good use of ceiling fans; they allow you to raise the thermostat up to 4 degrees while maintaining the same cool comfort.
+- Use of ceiling fans may allow you to raise the thermostat up to 4 degrees while maintaining comfortable indoor temperatures.

 - Keep lamps and TVs away from your AC thermostat.
-The heat created by these appliances will mislead thermostat sensors and force your cooling system to run longer than necessary.
+The heat created by these appliances may mislead thermostat sensors and force your cooling system to run longer than necessary.

-- Be sure that registers are cleared of dust regularly.
+- Be sure that temperature sensors are cleared of dust regularly.
 Any buildup can cause it to run inefficiently.

 - Make sure your water heater is set to warm (120 degrees) instead of hot.
 This will avoid scalding and save on energy bills.

 - During times of the day when the sun is hottest, pull window treatments closed to block out warm rays.